-The 2018 PRSU Awards are intended to focus the named executive officers on the Company's long-term performance and align their interests with those of Lands' End stockholders.
+In fiscal 2018, the Company's Long-Term Incentives included performance-based restricted stock unit awards ("2018 PRSU Awards").
 Each PRSU represents a contingent right to receive one share of the Company's common stock upon satisfaction of performance-based vesting conditions for the cumulative period comprised of fiscal years 2018 through 2020, and is subject to continued employment.
 The 2018 PRSU Awards will vest, if at all, when the Compensation Committee determines whether a requisite level of performance has been achieved.
 The determination is expected to take place after the conclusion of the third year of the performance period.
-Each named executive officer may earn a number of PRSUs and be issued the related number of shares, based on the Company's performance relative to the goals set prior to the award being made in March 2018.
-The number of shares for the 2018 PRSU Awards at target level of performance to each of the named executive officers, representing 50% of his or her LTI value on March 26, 2018, the date of the award, was as set forth on the table below:
+Each named executive officer may earn a number of PRSUs and be issued the related number of shares, based on the Company's performance relative to the goals set at the time the award was approved in February 2018.
+The number of shares for the 2018 PRSU Awards at target level of performance for each of the named executive officers is as set forth on the table below:

-Name Number of Shares underlying PRSU at Target Performance ("Target Shares")
+Number of Shares underlying 2018 PRSU Award at Target

+Name Performance ("Target Shares")

-Jerome S. Griffith 47,716
+Jerome Griffith 47,716

-James F. Gooch 14,611
+James Gooch 14,611

 Peter L. Gray 11,415

+Chieh Tsai 6,335

 Kelly Ritchie 8,995

-Chieh Tsai 6,335

-Gill Hong 10,273